NGSEP/NGSEPcore/README.txt

 			  parents of the population even if the list of parents is provided with the -p option.
 This allows to take into account cases of populations in which some of the parents are missing.
 Default: 20
+	-w INT		: Size of the window to process variants at the same time.
+Default: 5000
-	-c FLOAT	: Estimated average number of centiMorgans per Kbp on euchromatic regions of the genome.
+        -o INT		: Overlap between windows.
+Default: 50 -c FLOAT	: Estimated average number of centiMorgans per Kbp on euchromatic regions of the genome.
 This value is used by the model to estimate initial transitions between